-The analogue sound waves (remember we talked about sound waves at the beginning of this article) are recorded at specific intervals and this information is then converted to a value in the form of a number by an analogue to digital converter (ADC).
+The analog sound waves (remember we talked about sound waves at the beginning of this article) are recorded at specific intervals and this information is then converted to a value in the form of a number by an analog to digital converter (ADC).

-However, sound waves change over time, so to counter this problem tuners process a number of sound waves and then calculate an average.
+However, sound waves change over time, so to counter this problem tuners process several sound waves and then calculate an average.

 Extracting the fundamental

 When you play a note on any musical instrument, the main frequency you hear is the fundamental.
 But, additional frequencies are also produced.

 The additional frequencies produced depend on the characteristics of the instrument.
 In the case of the guitar, the strings play a role e.g. the mass of the string and vibrating length e.g. where you fret the string.